 Articles

-Proper respect for the ref should start with the IRB Posted over 11 years ago
+Proper respect for the ref should start with the IRB Posted about 12 years ago

 Bryce Lawrence has announced his retirement from refereeing and he hasn’t gone quietly.
 Lawrence claims that South Africa and Australia blackballed him due to their resentment over his officiating at the Rugby World Cup.